The Complete Guide to Puerto Morelos, Mexico: Things to Do and Tips from a Local

 The town is named after José María Reclo Morelos, a Mexican national hero.
 Morelos was a rebel leader during the Mexican War of Independence.

-He also installed the Congress of Anáhuac, which was responsible for declaring independence in October 1814.
+He also established the Congress of Anáhuac, which declared independence in October 1814.

 Is Puerto Morelos closer to Cancun or Playa del Carmen?

 Yes, of course.
-You can swim in Puerto Morelos beach, when there is no Sargassum seaweed, the water in Puerto Morelos is spectacular and family friendly, with calm sea and little currents.
+You can swim at the Puerto Morelos beach.
+When there is no Sargassum seaweed, the water is spectacular and family-friendly, with calm seas and little currents.

 Can I drink the water in Puerto Morelos?

 No, you can’t drink water in Puerto Morelos.
-Nothing bad happens if you do, but it’s advisable not to risk it, especially if you have a delicate stomach.
+Nothing bad happens if you do, but it’s not healthy.
+Not even locals drink it.

 Does Puerto Morelos have nice beaches?